 The U.S. Federal Reserve reports that total household debt in the U.S. has climbed to a staggering $12 trillion.
 Demographers document increasing expenditures for raising children over time.
 This project argues that trends […]Find out more

 Sharon Traweek is associate professor in the Department of Gender Studies and History at UCLA and author of Beamtimes and Lifetimes: The World of High Energy Physicists.
 She conducts multi-sited ethnographic research on knowledge making practices and the infrastructures in which they are embedded.
 Her work examines discursive formations [including narrative strategies], their transnational circulations, […]Find out more

 This presentation challenges long-standing notions of sexuality as stable and context-free–as something essential, cultural or biological, that individuals discover about themselves.
 Rather, Donald L. Donham argues that historical circumstance, local social pressure, and the cultural construction of much beyond sex conditions the erotic.

-The paper makes […]Find out more
+The paper makes this argument in relation to the centuries-old European conversation about […]Find out more

 The Global 19th Century Workshop at UCR is pleased to present a talk by Gretchen Schultz, Professor of French Studies at Brown University.

 During the turbulent early 3rd Republic, a battle between wine and spirits served as proxy in the battle for a besieged French identity.
 As France recovered from the humiliating loss suffered in war […]Find out more

 Across much of the world, higher education has experienced rapid expansion and structural changes.
 Yet, countries’ patterns of institutional change have varied significantly, with far-reaching consequences for the distribution of life chances across societies.
 This article explores an important causal pathway shaping contrasting national outcomes by focusing on the influence of […]Find out more